meizulover/3009ACM/README.md

 ACM.
 Design it using the appropriate number of slots and the slot size.
 In the report explain and discuss the operation and the effect of ACM on the system performance.
 Derive a Petri net model of the ACM.

+A share price watcher was set up to determine whether signal ACMs lose data and to explore the negative effects of signal ACMs on eliminating latency

 HOWTO?
 The following are a few hints of advisory nature.
 You don’t need to follow them.